BreckenDavidMcGeough/C-Interpreter/README.md

             x   y

-The context free grammer rules used:
+The context free grammar rules used:

 A ::= E | E=A